Khaleed/lambda-js/README.md

 ## Instructions

-To run the code, run node on any of the source files
+To run the code, run node on any of the source files that are under the `src` directory

 `node curry.js`